Last updated on January 11, 2023

 Unfinity Borderless Shock Lands

-Two sets of borderless basic lands was already plenty enough for one set, but now we get the full cycle of borderless shock lands!
-I must say, the art certainly doesn’t disappoint.
+Two sets of borderless basic lands were already plenty enough for one set, but we got the full cycle of borderless shock lands!
+I must say, the art certainly doesn't disappoint.
 The color contrast on some of these cards is just… amazing.

-Astrology Lands
+Secret Lair: Astrology Lands

-PixelSnowLands.jpg
+Secret Lair: PixelSnowLands.jpg

-Dracula Lands
+Secret Lair: Dracula Lands

-The Dracula lands were a Secret Lair drop that was released alongside Innistrad: Midnight Hunt which featured five gorgeous vampire-themed basic lands.
+The Dracula lands are a Secret Lair drop that was released alongside Innistrad: Midnight Hunt which featured five gorgeous vampire-themed basic lands.
 An identical set was also sold on MTG Arena, where players could opt to buy the entire set or just individual lands.

-Shades Not Included refers to a Secret Lair drop that included one copy of five unique basic lands.
+Shades Not Included refers to a Secret Lair drop that includes one copy of five unique basic lands.
 Each card featured new, retro-futuristic art pieces available in foil and non-foil versions.
 The drop also included a one-time use MTG Arena code that could be redeemed to unlock the art styles in the game.

 Special Guest: Kozyndan: The Lands